Return to Main Page

 Some proponents of increased global warming rely on the concept of consensus to support their position.
 My own reaction to this is that consensus and science are completely different approaches.
 Science is not the same as consensus.
 Science depends on demonstrable, repeatable results.
 Consensus is “everybody” believing the same thing, whether it makes sense or not.
 History is replete with instances where most of the “experts” stood together on a position, only to be shown to be wrong when further evidence was obtained.
 (Think of the conflict 400 years ago between Galileo and the Catholic Church.
 The consensus supported the idea of a geocentric universe while Galileo supported the idea of a heliocentric universe.
 The Church enforced its view by finding Galileo guilty of heresy and sentencing him to house arrest for the remainder of his life.
 As it turned out, both views were incorrect but the at least Galileo’s heliocentric concept correctly described the configuration of the solar system and was moving in the direction of the modern-day view of the universe.)
 The current consensus supporting human-induced climate change is based on cherry-picked models and cannot be definitively demonstrated.
 Given the political climate (yes, that choice of words was intentional) surrounding climate change and Net Zero, one must ask whether the current consensus is based more on dispassionate and objective assessments or on belief, political views, and professional standing/funding.

 Another question to be considered is whether rising temperatures are a good thing or a bad thing.
 While higher temperatures due to higher CO2 levels might raise sea levels and modify climates around the world, they could also increase the amount of usable farmland (especially in the northern hemisphere) and increase crop yields on land already in production.
-Higher temperatures in the past have produced periods of increased human achievement during the Minoan, Roman, and Medieval Warm Periods.
+Higher temperatures in the past have produced periods of increased human achievement like the Medieval Warm Period.

 Are We Actually Moving Toward A Renewable Energy Future?